Soumaya Keynes: Women and Economics - Inefficient Equilibrium

 Keynes has, throughout her years as an economist and especially throughout her time at The Economist, focused on women in economics, and why there are so few of them.
 She has done multiple podcasts on the topic, including a three-part special for the BBC, she has given a TED Talk and a talk at Yale University about the issue, and, most notably, wrote a special in the 2017 Economist's Christmas Specials publication titled Women in Economics - Inefficient Equilibrium.
 The piece focuses on the disparity between men and women in the field of research economics and why this matters for the profession.
 The article was influential in encouraging other economists to examine the issue.

 Keynes highlights that only 20% of European, and 15% of American, senior economists are female.
 This trend is unique to economics, most other disciplines in the social sciences are closer to gender parity.
-The issue begins with less women going into economics at the undergraduate level, and women being more skeptical of economics when they do enter the field.
+The issue begins with fewer women going into economics at the undergraduate level, and women being more skeptical of economics when they do enter the field.
 There are 2.9 men for every woman in undergraduate economics programs worldwide.
 Furthermore, women are much more likely to drop out than their male counterparts along the path to a tenure track position.
 A male student that earns a B in their first undergraduate class is much less likely to drop out than a female student.